russellhaering/node-stomp-broker/README.md

 ## Event: `'error'`

 Emitted on an error at either the TCP or STOMP protocol layer.
+An Error object will be passed.
+All error objects have a `.message` property, STOMP protocol errors may also have a `.details` property.

 ## LICENSE